eshtek/hexos-docs/docs/getting-started/setup/CompleteSetup.md

 ### What's Next?

-Your server will finish initializing momentarily and bring you to the dashboard.
+Your server will finish initializing and bring you to the HexOS [dashboard](/features/).
+This is your control center where you can monitor your server, manage storage, install apps, and configure settings.

-From here you can explore all of HexOS's features, check out our [Features Guide] to learn more!
+Ready to explore?
+Check out our [Features Guide](/features/) to learn about everything HexOS can do!